-PERFECT WEEKEND IN FAIRHOPE, AL: 2026 ITINERARY FROM A LOCAL
+A PERFECT WEEKEND IN FAIRHOPE, AL: 2026 ITINERARY

 Before You Come: Two Things to Know

-Where to stay: The three best options are the Hampton Inn downtown (if you want to walk everywhere), Jubilee Suites, or the Grand Hotel at Point Clear if you want a resort weekend with bay views.
+Where to stay.
+The three best options are the Hampton Inn downtown if you want to walk everywhere, Jubilee Suites, or the Grand Hotel at Point Clear if you want a resort weekend with bay views.
 Vacation rentals are also abundant on the bluff.
-Stay close to downtown if you can.
-Most of this itinerary is built around walking distance.
+Stay close to downtown if you can, since most of this itinerary is built around walking distance.

-When to come: Spring (March through May) and fall (September through November) are ideal.
-Spring has the azaleas and the Arts and Crafts Festival.
-Fall has cooler nights and fewer crowds.
-Summer is hot and humid but is also Jubilee season, which is a once in a lifetime experience if you happen to catch one.
+When to come.
+Spring (March through May) and fall (September through November) are ideal.
+Spring brings the azaleas and the Arts and Crafts Festival.
+Fall brings cooler nights and fewer crowds.
+Summer is hot and humid but is also Jubilee season, a once in a lifetime experience if you happen to catch one.
 Winter is mild and underrated.

 Friday